VOL. IV - CHAPTER 9

 She was living with her parents in both 1861 and 1871.

-In 1891 Sarah Ann Mitchell and her family were living next door to her father, William at Plenties Farm, Herstmonceux.
-Johnston Mitchell was 34 years old and a "poultry keeper and firewood maker".
+In 1891 Johnson and Sarah Ann Mitchell and their family were living next door to her father, William Veness at Plenties Farm, Herstmonceux.
+Johnson Mitchell was 34 years old and a "poultry keeper and firewood maker".
 Sarah Mitchell was now 36 years old.

 - Evelyn Annie Mitchell.
 Born 1886 in Dicker.
 Baptised 23 May 1886 at Upper Dicker.